mdibella-dev/mdb-license-management/README.md

 ### 0.0.3
-* New: /core folder with all provided core and API functions.
+* New: Add /core folder with all provided core and API functions.
 * New: Add namespace mdb_license_management.
 * New: backend.php
 * New: Translation support.